 9. Magic Treehouse #12: Polar Bears Past Bedtime

-Many of the books I've shared have been geared toward older learners so I wanted to make sure I added an option for your younger readers as well.
+Many of the books I've shared have been geared toward older learners, so I also wanted to make sure I added an option for your younger readers.

 In this adventure, the pair finds themselves transported to the frozen Arctic.
-After meeting a seal hunter who lends them some warm clothes, they feel lucky to be alive…that is until the ice beneath them begins to crack and their only hope is a giant polar bear they see nearby.
+After meeting a seal hunter who lends them some warm clothes, they feel lucky to be alive until the ice beneath them begins to crack, and their only hope is a giant polar bear they see nearby.

 One thing I really like about this book is that I can concurrently read the Polar Bears Fact Tracker that goes with it.
 This means students get exposure to nonfiction text features and learn more about polar bears, which helps them better understand the story.